tinymce/tinymce-docs/modules/ROOT/pages/bundle-intro-setup.md

----
-layout: default
-title: Introduction and initial setup for containerized server-side services from the premium self-hosted bundle
+# Introduction and initial setup for containerized server-side services from the premium self-hosted bundle
-title_nav: Introduction and initial setup
+:title_nav: Introduction and initial setup
-description: The containerized server-side components for premium plugins.
+:description: The containerized server-side components for premium plugins.
----

 The {{site.enterpriseversion}} server-side components can be deployed on Docker orchestration applications such as [Kubernetes](https://kubernetes.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/), or [OpenShift](https://www.openshift.com/). {{site.companyname}} provides packages containing pre-configured [`Dockerfiles`](https://docs.docker.com/engine/reference/builder/) for building and deploying the {{site.enterpriseversion}} server-side components using Docker.